Joining a testnet

 Finally connect fetchd to the network by getting it to connect to a seed node for the given network.

-Less abstractly then, if you wants to connect to the Stargate test net for example, you would need to run the following steps:
+Less abstractly then, if you wants to connect to the Capricorn test net for example, you would need to run the following steps:

 To know when your node as finished syncing, you can query it's status from its RPC API: